Vadde Naveen

 Vadde Naveen is an Indian actor and producer known for his works in Telugu films.
 His father Vadde Ramesh was a film producer.

 Career

-Although his first film released was Korukunna Priyudu (1997), his first movie as an actor was Kranthi, which was produced by his father under their home banner.
+Although his first film released was Korukunna Priyudu (1997), Vadde Naveen's first movie as an actor was Kranthi, which was produced by his father under their home banner.
 However Kranthi initially went unreleased, so Korukunna Priyudu became his debut film.
 He starred in around 30 films as a protagonist.
-After a hiatus, Vadde Naveen played a negative role in Attack (2016).
+After a hiatus, he played a negative role in Attack (2016).

+Transfer Trimurthulu marks the return of Naveen to films after a ten-year absence, starring in the lead role and also serving as the film's producer.